Learning how to improve your home management skills takes a lot of hands-on, on-the-job training.

-I try to stay away from bleach as much as possible and only use when absolutely necessary.
+I try to stay away from bleach as much as possible and only use it when absolutely necessary.

-Proper planning, schedules and routines are the working mechanics of successful home management.
+Proper planning, schedules, and routines are the working mechanics of successful home management.

 After you spend time to gain a new and fresh perspective about homemaking and managing your home it’s time to take action.